Search under way for Seattle woman who went missing during hike in Mexico

-Searchers are combing the desert near San Felipe, in Baja Mexico, for a 68-year-old woman originally from Seattle who went missing Thursday after a hike.
+Searchers are combing the desert near the San Felipe, in Baja California, for a 68-year-old woman originally from Seattle who went missing Thursday after a hike.

-Kat Hammontre, a Nathan Hale High graduate, was hiking near San Felipe on Thursday with a group of people when she reportedly hurt her foot or ankle about 10 minutes into the hike, said her daughter, Desiree Blair of Spokane.
+Kat Hammontre, a Nathan Hale High graduate, was hiking near San Felipe, Mexico on Thursday with a group of people when she reportedly hurt her foot or ankle about 10 minutes into the hike, said her daughter, Desiree Blair of Spokane.

 Blair said Hammontre told the other hikers that she would wait for them to get back from the short hike, which led to a waterfall.
 But when the group returned, Blair said, neither Hammontre nor her dog Tootsie were anywhere to be found.